Holiday Road: Cover versions and usage

 The song has been covered by pop-punk bands Limp, the Aquabats, Whippersnapper, Matt Pond PA, and Dirt Bike Annie.
 The song was also covered by gothic country band Murder by Death in their holiday album Lonesome Holiday.
 The indie rock band the Walkmen performed a version of the song in November 2010 for The A.V.
-Clubs Holiday Undercover series.
+Clubs Holiday Undercover web series.
 In 2015, the country group Zac Brown Band covered the song for the soundtrack of the film Vacation.
 In 2024, indie music supergroup Fantastic Cat and American pop singer Kesha both released covers of the song.
 Kesha's electro-rock version peaked at number 88 on the Billboard Hot 100, as well as number 38 on the UK Singles Chart and number 61 on the Canadian Hot 100.

 In 2011, the song was used as the music on television advertising for Teletext Holidays, a British travel agency.
 In 2013, "Holiday Road" was adopted as the unofficial playoff victory song of the 2013 Chicago Blackhawks, who went on to win the Stanley Cup on June 24, the 30th anniversary of the song's release.

 The song appears under the closing credits of National Lampoon: Drunk Stoned Brilliant Dead, a 2015 American documentary film directed by Douglas Tirola about the magazine and its related franchises and influence.
 A version of the song with rewritten lyrics was used in Honda television commercials in 2017.
 In 2023, the song appeared in the fourth episode of the second season of the FX television series The Bear.

 Country music singer Chris Janson performed "Holiday Road" on the Grand Ole Oprys "Opry Country Christmas" broadcast on December 11, 2022.
 He later recorded and released it as a single in 2023.

 In 2024, the song was used in a holiday-themed Coca-Cola television advertisement.